 In 1915 the business was managed by Fred Little.
 (Gosford Times and Wyong District Advocate, Friday 21 May 1915)

 Nurseryman Eric Jurd recalls, ‘Fergusons grew open-ground stock at a site in Peakhurst’.
 Jurd believed that Ferguson’s had extensive land holdings in the Kingsgrove and Peakhurst.
 (McMaugh 2005: 251-253)

-The Hurstville nursery site was purchased by the New South Wales Government to establish Kingsgrove High School on the corner of Kingsgrove Road and Stoney Creek Road in 1958.
+The New South Wales Government purchased the Hurstville nursery site to establish Kingsgrove High School on the corner of Kingsgrove Road and Stoney Creek Road in 1958.
 (SRNSW)